-The Rio Salado Defensive Pistol IDPA match is held the 2nd Wednesday of each month.
+The Rio Salado Defensive Pistol Match is held the 2nd Wednesday of each month.
 The start time is 6:30 PM.
 Be at your starting bay (the same as your squad number) ready to shoot by 6:20 PM to ensure an on-time start.
 Register online on Practiscore at Upcoming Matches at the RSDP Club .

 What is IDPA?

-At Rio Salado we see IDPA matches as a place to compete with “real world” off the shelf guns (or even with your actual carry gun) and minimal additional gear.
+At Rio Salado we see matches based on IDPA rules as a place to compete with “real world” off the shelf guns (or even with your actual carry gun) and minimal additional gear.
 The stages are designed to test and build your gun handling skills and shooting ability without straying too far from what might be required in a defensive situation.
 But it is not training, and as a game has rules that must be followed for range safety and equitable scoring.

 As a new shooter, what do I need to do?

 First, you’ll need to take the Practical Shooting Starter Course before shooting any of the Practical Division matches at Rio Salado.
 This class will cover the generic match rules including the range commands plus when, where, and how you may handle your gun and ammunition.
 If you are just new to Rio Salado practical matches and are classified above Novice in IDPA, USPSA, ICORE, or TNS you do not need to take the PSSC.

-I’ve met the prerequisites, what do I need for IDPA?
+I’ve met the prerequisites, what do I need for the match?

 You will need an IDPA legal gun, magazines, and holster/magazine holders/belt setup.
 You will also need a concealment garment (the notorious “fishing vest”).
 The short version on equipment is that you will need a single belt that threads through your belt loops, a strong side hip holster that covers the trigger, and magazine carriers.
 We recommend that you read the IDPA rule book available here and the Equipment Appendices here for the full details on scoring and the equipment requirements for the different divisions.

-What guns are suitable for the various equipment divisions in IDPA?
+What guns are suitable for the various equipment divisions?

 You’ll need to read the rules for the complete descriptions but in general: